powderedd/WineTadah_Mac/README.md

 These scripts are not supported in any way, shape or form by the official devs of these revivals.

 # What this does and doesn't do
-This script will download dependencies, register URI and download the chosen revival, but won't install it for you.
+This script will download dependencies, register URI and download the chosen revival, but won't install it for you automatically.
+See "How to use it" to install it fully.

 # Dependencies
 The needed packages are: